longtu/LeetCode/algo/src/wr/leetcode/algo/Facebook/Facebook.md

   * How to print all paths
 1. Find the Thief
   * DP of size n (room number) * K(sequence size)
-1. 3 Sum
-  * How about each digit can be reused?
 1. Decode Ways 4
 1. Lowest common ancestor of binary tree
   * with parent pointer